 “50 percent of the jobs we will have in the next ten years have not yet been created.”

-The aim of the Sixth Form at Freemen's offers students a first-class education but will also challenge them to think outside of the box.
-Our students will be encouraged to have enquiring minds, to be aware of their place within society and, crucially, they will be given the opportunity to develop into highly-employable young men and women and the leaders of the future.
+The Sixth Form at Freemen's offers students a first-class education but will also challenge them to think outside of the box.
+Our students are encouraged to have enquiring minds, to be aware of their place within society and, crucially, given the opportunity to develop into highly-employable young men and women and the leaders of the future.

 Head of Sixth Form